jruizaranguren/ideskeleton/README.rst

 This will import:

-- The :func:`build` that allows to build the files needed for IDE
+- The **build** function that allows to build the files needed for IDE

 Using from the command line
 ---------------------------